Deepneet/Deepneet.github.io/README.md

 - Created this github page with the help of this link [https://guides.github.com/features/pages/]

 -----------------------------------------------------------------------------------------------------------------------------

 ## 2-march,2020
-- Importing and accessing different database in phpmyadmin.
+- Importing and accessing different databases in phpmyadmin.

 ------------------------------------------------------------------------------------------------------------------------------